Knee and Meniscus Anatomy

 Medial Meniscus and Lateral Meniscus

 The soft tissue structure in the knee includes 2 menisci, the medial meniscus (located on the inside of the knee) and lateral meniscus (located on the outside of the knee).
 Menisci are crescent-shaped pads of fibrocartilage that sit on the end of the tibia bone (tibial condyles) and form a concave surface for the rounded ends of the femur bone (femoral condyles) to rest on.
-They cover approximately 2/3 of the tibia surface and are thicker on the outside and thinner on the inside appearing triangular in cross section.
+They cover approximately 2/3 of the tibia surface (this surface is flat) and are thicker on the outside and thinner on the inside appearing triangular in cross section.
 The 2 menisci fill the space between the leg bones and cushion the femur so it doesn't slide off or rub against the tibia.

 The Function of the Meniscus